BloomTech-Labs/labs9-workout-tracker/server/README.md

 GET `/api/schedule/`

 - Returns workouts associated with user
-- Returns the scheduled workout and the exercises assigned to it
+- Response is the scheduled workout and the exercises assigned to it
-- Returns scheduled exercises for the corresponding scheduled workout
+- Also returns scheduled exercises for the corresponding scheduled workout

 Response:
 ```